Linux Special Interest Group

 Notes from the April 2013 meeting:

-This will be the kick-off meeting for 2013 as we were hibernating for
+will be the kick-off meeting for 2013 as we were hibernating for the winter!
+We

-background behind Open Source, the Free Software Movement, and of course
+describes the background behind Open Source, the Free Software Movement, and of

-Linux.
-Please see John's notes and presentation by
+course Linux.
+Please see John's notes and presentation by clicking here.

 For our November 2012 meeting we will have a Linux beginners discussion on LFS and Backup for Linux.
 The Linux system follows an organized structure known as Linux File System (LFS) which defines where programs, libraries, and configuration files live.
 We will explore this structure and discuss how to optimize the layout for your next installation, as well as where to find programs.
 The LFS will naturally lead to a discussion of how to backup your Linux system for recovery.
 We will discuss what to back up and what not to backup.
 Finally we will look at backup tools and how to make your own."